consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

     Intent intent = (Intent) bundle.get(AccountManager.KEY_INTENT);
     if (intent != null) {
         //Here you should start intent or throw your own exception that takes the intent and passes it to the other (preferably view) class.
         //This intent is a popup saying that your application want to access accounts.
-It appears one per installation.
+It appears once per installation.
     }
     return bundle.getString(AccountManager.KEY_AUTHTOKEN);
 }